Singapore Government Logo

 Description and Ethnobotany

-Growth Form It is a palm that can reach up to 50 m tall and has a solitary growth habit.
-It is one of the tallest palm species in Tropical Asia.
+Growth Form It is a single-stemmed palm that can reach up to 50 m tall.
+It is one of the tallest palm species in Tropical Asia, alongside Pigafetta elata.
 The stem is ringed with nodal scars and has spine-like adventitious roots near the base.

-Foliage Leaves are arching, feather-shaped (pinnate) and up to 6 m long.
-Leaflets are numerous, regularly arranged and slender.
-The leaflet margin, petiole and rachis, are armed with short spines.
-The leaf base (or leaf sheath) has distant spines and presence of white indumentum.
+Foliage The fronds are arching, feather-shaped (pinnate) and up to 6 m long.
+The leaflets are numerous, regularly arranged and slender.
+The leaflet margin, petiole and rachis are armed with short spines.
+The leaf base (or leaf sheath) has distant spines and white indumentum.

-Flowers Inflorescence occurs between the leaves (interfoliar) and comprises of many small flowers.
+Flowers The Inflorescence occurs between the leaves (interfoliar) and comprises of many small flowers.

-Fruit Fruit is ellipsoid and covered with 13 – 15 vertical rows of scales.
+Fruit The fruit is ellipsoid and covered with 13 – 15 vertical rows of scales.
 Each fruit contains 1 seed within.

 Habitat It is found in forests, up to 300 m altitude.

 Similar Pigafetta filaris is very similar to Pigafetta elata.
-The spines on the leaf base and fruits shape are key characters to tell them apart.
-The leaf base of P. filaris has distant spines and presence of white indumentum while P. elata has leaf base which is densely covered with dark spines.
-P. filaris has ellipsoid fruit covered with 13 – 15 vertical rows of scales while P. elata has round fruit covered with 11 – 12 vertical rows of scales.
+The spines on the leaf base and the shape of the fruits are key characters to tell them apart.
+The leaf base of P. filaris has distant spines and presence of white indumentum while P. elata has a leaf base densely covered with dark spines.
+P. filaris has ellipsoid fruit covered with 13 – 15 vertical rows of scales, while P. elata has round fruit covered with 11 – 12 vertical rows of scales.

-Cultivation It is a fast growing palm where it can reach 7 m tall in the first three years of growth.
+Cultivation It is a fast-growing palm, which can reach 7 m tall in the first three years of growth.

 Etymology The genus Pigafetta commemorates Antonio Pigafetta (1491 – 1531), an Italian sailor who was part of the earliest voyages to sail around the world alongside Portuguese explorer, Ferdinand Magellan.
-Specific epithet filaris, in Latin, means thread-like.
+The specific epithet filaris is Latin for "thread-like".

 Ethnobotanical Uses Others: Leaf fibres are used by local villagers to make threads for sewing.